Super Creative yasiin bey Talks His Influences

-Creative yasiin bey, still known to many as Mos Def, draws inspiration from a diverse array of creative influences, all the while being an influence.
+Creative yasiin bey, still known to many as Mos Def, draws inspiration from a diverse array of creative influences—while being an influence.

-In an exclusive clip, he lists renowned artist Jean-Michel Basquiat, the mystical poet Rumi, and political activist El Malki Shabazz (Malcolm X) among many others who have played a significant role in shaping his artistic vision.
-As a creative genius and member of Black Star, with Talib Kweli, he has continually enriched his own creative process through art, spirituality, and social consciousness.
+In an exclusive clip, he lists renowned artist Jean-Michel Basquiat, the mystical poet Rumi and political activist El Malki Shabazz (Malcolm X), among many others, who have played a significant role in shaping his artistic vision.
+As a creative genius and member of Black Star, he he’s continually enriched his own creative process through art, spirituality and social consciousness.

 In “A Dynamic Career in Communications,” with Audible, yasiin bey takes listeners on an exciting journey that goes deeper than the surface.
 He tells fascinating stories about his background, beliefs, and how he creates his art, giving us a fresh and powerful perspective on life, art, and the important role of communication in our world.